Welcome to the 34rd Season of Jo's Footwork Studio and its 2017-2018 Dance Year!

 Jo’s Footwork offers over 130 classes for tots & preschoolers through adults and beginners to advanced levels.
 Dancers are put in levels appropriate to age, level, and ability.

 Our mission is to have students gain encouragement, enthusiasm, and creativity within the dance world, and to challenge their dance creativity and enthusiasm to the next level.
-And to that end, deliver all of it economically!
+Jo’s Footwork Studio is a Technique-based studio, concentrating on dance methodology by providing 2 tracks of dance ~ Foundation of dance, and styles of dance, and is Performance based.

 Jo’s Footwork is under the direction of Christine and John Fagan

-Jo's Footwork Studio Office, Studio I & II are located in the Western Springs Recreation Center, 1500 Walker Street – 2nd Floor, just 1/2 block north of Hampton & Hillgrove (next to the Western Springs Theatre and across from the Western Springs pool).
-Studio III is on the 2nd floor and Studio IV is in the lower level of the Grand Avenue Community Center (4211 Grand Avenue) on the NE corner of Chestnut & Grand, west of the Western Springs library.
+Jo's Footwork Studio Office (708) 246-6878, Studio I & II are located in the Western Springs Recreation Center, 1500 Walker Street – 2nd Floor, just 1/2 block north of Hampton & Hillgrove (next to the Western Springs Theatre and across from the Western Springs pool).
+Studio III is on the 2nd floor and Studio IV is in the lower level of the Grand Avenue Community Center (4211 Grand Avenue) on the NE corner of Chestnut & Grand, west of the Western Springs library

 Amanda Freebeck (Twinkle Stars, Ballet Tots, Preschool & Kindergarten, Pomdance, Adaptive Dance for Autistic) has been a part of the studio for over 20 years as a student then teacher.
 As a graduate from the University of Illinois at Urbana-Champaign, she received her bachelor’s degree in child/Adolescent Studies with a concentration in dance.
 Amanda’s dance training includes ballet, jazz, lyrical, pointe, and modern, performing with 3 Spot Dance Troupe, providing dance enrichment classes to local preschools, and coaching high school Poms.
 Her most recently obtained degree in Occupational Therapy has enabled her to pursue her passion of teaching dance to children of all abilities and needs.
 Most recently, Ms. Amanda was named Team Coach for the new Footwork Elite Poms, a competitive team.